-1. The Subject Property has been developed and used consistent with the requirements of the Ordinance.

-2. §175-37 provides that Use H12 accessory family apartment is permitted within the R-1 Zoning District by special exception.
-MPC §912.1 and Ordinance §175-137 and §175-138 provide the authority and general criteria for the special exception.

-3. §175-16.H(12) provides the specific criteria for the accessory family apartment use.

-4. The Board considers the provision of §175-16.H(12)(b) to be a dimensional variance as opposed to a use variance.

-5. The Pennsylvania Supreme Court has articulated a relaxed variance standard for dimensional variances.
+- 1. The Subject Property has been developed and used consistent with the requirements of the Ordinance. - 2. §175-37 provides that Use H12 accessory family apartment is permitted within the R-1 Zoning District by special exception.
+MPC §912.1 and Ordinance §175-137 and §175-138 provide the authority and general criteria for the special exception. - 3. §175-16.H(12) provides the specific criteria for the accessory family apartment use. - 4.
+The Board considers the provision of §175-16.H(12)(b) to be a dimensional variance as opposed to a use variance. - 5.
+The Pennsylvania Supreme Court has articulated a relaxed variance standard for dimensional variances.
 See, Hertzberg v.
 Zoning Board of Adjustment of the City of Pittsburgh, 554 Pa.
 249, 721 A.2d.
-43 (1998).

-6. The Board concludes that the Applicants have met the relaxed standard for a variance to permit the addition to the primary dwelling to house, in part, an accessory family apartment.

-7. The Applicants have presented evidence of sufficient factors to warrant the grant of the dimensional variance requested under the relaxed variance standard.

-8. The competent evidence presented leads the Board to conclude that, if the variance relief is granted, there will be no negative impacts upon surrounding properties or uses.

-9. The evidence establishes that the relief sought by the Applicants is the minimum variance necessary.

-10. The variance sought will not alter the essential character of the neighborhood or district in which the Subject Property is located.

-11. The grant of the requested variances satisfies Appellant's burden to meet the objective criteria set forth in the Ordinance for a special exception.
+43 (1998). - 6.
+The Board concludes that the Applicants have met the relaxed standard for a variance to permit the addition to the primary dwelling to house, in part, an accessory family apartment. - 7.
+The Applicants have presented evidence of sufficient factors to warrant the grant of the dimensional variance requested under the relaxed variance standard. - 8.
+The competent evidence presented leads the Board to conclude that, if the variance relief is granted, there will be no negative impacts upon surrounding properties or uses. - 9.
+The evidence establishes that the relief sought by the Applicants is the minimum variance necessary. - 10.
+The variance sought will not alter the essential character of the neighborhood or district in which the Subject Property is located. - 11.
+The Applicants have presented evidence of sufficient factors to warrant the grant of the dimensional variance requested under the relaxed variance standard applicable to dimensional variance cases, as articulated by the Pennsylvania Supreme Court, in Hertzberg v.
+Zoning Board of Adjustment of the City of Pittsburgh, 554 Pa.
+249, 721 A.2d.
+43 (1998). - 12.
+The grant of the requested variances satisfies Appellant's burden to meet the objective criteria set forth in the Ordinance for a special exception.
 New Bethlehem Borough Council v.
 McVay, 78 Pa.
 Commw.
 167, 467 A.2d 395 (Pa.
 Cmwlth.
 1983).
 A use permitted by special exception is presumptively consistent with the public health, safety and welfare; the denial of a special exception can be based only on proof that the use would create an adverse effect on the public welfare in a way not normally associated with proposed use.
 Kern v.
 Zoning Hearing Board of Tredyffrin Township, 68 Pa.
-Commw.
+Cmmw.
 396, 449 A.2d 781 (1982).
-Here, no objecting witnesses participated in the hearing to present proof that the proposed use would present a substantial threat of harm to the health, safety and welfare of the community.
+Here, the objecting witnesses failed to present proof that the proposed use would present a substantial threat of harm to the health, safety and welfare of the community.
 Abbey v.
 Zoning Hearing Board of the Borough of East Stroudsburg, 126 Pa.
 Commw.
 235, 559 A.2d 107 (PA.
 Cmwlth.
 1989).

-12. Accordingly, the Doylestown Township Zoning Hearing Board determined, unanimously, to grant the Applicants' request for relief, as is set forth hereafter.
+13. Accordingly, the Doylestown Township Zoning Hearing Board determined, unanimously, to grant the Applicants' request for relief, as is set forth hereafter.